-8 In our discussion we disregard the problem of the aims of legislation, or whose interests/good the representative should keep in mind, because in our study we are mostly dealing with national governments, who by the very nature of the office are (more reasonably) expected to guard the interests of the whole society/country (however defined) and the 'common good'.
-Of course, this is just a statement about usual expectations, as some may argue that they might keep in mind more prominently the interests of those who voted for the government party or coalition.
-In our view, however, these arguments are not normatively so forceful as the arguments that dyadic representatives ought to represent their (district) constituents.

-controversy.9 This controversy reflects the contrasting views of what representatives ought to do in their roles, and which are well summarised in the opposite Madisonian (elected representatives are 'delegates' of their constituents) and Burkean (elected representatives are 'trustees' and follow their own judgement once elected) polar views around political representation.
+Yet, this article focuses on national governments and their responsiveness between elections, and - by the very nature of the office - it is (more reasonably) to expect both normatively and empirically that they will represent (and view themselves as representing) the interests of the whole society/country (however defined) and the 'common good'.
+In fact, the InTune survey data (Cotta et al. 2013) suggests that, in most countries, MPs of governmental parties are more likely to view themselves as representing the citizens of the country as a whole.
+Of course, it could still be argued that governments are likely to keep in mind more prominently the interests of those who voted for the government party or coalition.
+However, these arguments are not so forceful normatively as the arguments that dyadic representatives ought to represent their (district) constituents.
+Therefore, it is less problematic to assert that national governments ought to be representing citizens as a whole, rather than specific sectors of society, their voters or their parties.
+A second major problem identified by Pitkin, in relation to the expectation of the actions of the representatives, is the mandate vs. independence controversy.
+This controversy reflects the contrasting views of what representatives ought to do in their roles, which are well summarised in the opposite Madisonian (elected representatives are 'delegates' of their constituents) and Burkean (elected representatives are 'trustees' and follow their own judgement once elected) polar views around political representation.
 Whereas a 'delegate' vision of the role of democratic representatives requires always being responsive to the preferences of the constituents, a 'trustee' notion of political representation makes responsiveness conditional to (possibly haphazard?) congruence between the preferences of the representative and the constituents.

-Rather than endorsing one view or the other, as I mentioned before, Pitkin only argues that responsiveness is required for democratic representative government to exist, but that it is also a matter of degree and not a constant activity.
+Rather than endorsing one view or the other, Pitkin only argues that responsiveness is required for democratic representative government to exist, but that it is also a matter of degree and not a constant activity.
 Yet, this middle-of-the-ground solution prompts the following question: how often should we, then, expect representative governments to respond to the public's wishes, and in which circumstances?
 The debate in political theory has not, yet, resolved this question, and it is unlikely that it can ever be resolved.
+Empirical political science can illuminate somewhat this normative debate by offering additional information on what representatives and citizens, respectively, think the former ought to be doing in order to be good representatives.